bookingcom/bpfink/docs/README.md

 __Structure of the logs:__

 As bpfink is trying to be smart during parsing, we are able to log a difference of state for dedicated structures.
-For the moment there's only __3 types of structures/logs__:
+For the moment there's only __4 types of structures/logs__:

 - users
 - access
 - generic
+- sudoers

 For each of those the internal structure is bit different, but the way it is logged is the same.
 Basically, when detecting a change bpfink will logs __3 different information__: